Frequently Asked Questions

 How does the program work?

 The Department of Arts and Culture provides grants to nonprofit performing, presenting, and literary organizations to host college students for 400 hours of paid work.
-For summer 2020, social justice and social service organizations with arts programming will also participate for the first time.
+For 2021, social justice and social service organizations with arts programming will also participate for the first time.

 Because of coronavirus, this years program timeline has been extended.
-The first batch of positions will be posted on our website on July 15, 2020 and we will continue to post jobs in the following weeks as more organizations are ready to "launch" their positions.
-All 400 hours of the internship must be competed by March 1, 2021.
+The first batch of positions will be posted on our website on April 1, 2021 and we will continue to post jobs on the 1st (or 2nd/3rd depending on business days) of each month through August 2021.
+All 400 hours of the internship must be competed by March 1, 2022.

-In the summer of 2020, nearly 200 positions will be available for students throughout LA County.
+In 2021, 228 positions will be available for students throughout LA County.

 For more information about past interns' experiences, you can also read our 2019 Arts Internship Program Final Report, which includes a summary and evaluation from the perspectives of both interns and supervisors.